The differences between bacterial cells and human cells are few but quite significant.

 These differences are the key to the treatment of bacterial diseases by the use of antibiotics.

-It would be difficult to target and kill bacterial cells without such differences once they get into the human body.
+Targeting and killing bacterial cells without such differences would be difficult once they enter the human body.

-- The difference between a bacterial cell and a human cell helps us fight bacterial infections.
+- The difference between bacterial and human cells helps us fight bacterial infections.

-- When administered into the human body, antibiotics act in such a way that only bacterial cells are killed while sparing humans.
+- When administered into the human body, antibiotics act so that only bacterial cells are killed while sparing humans.

-- The common targets to achieve this safe drug action are the cell wall, 70s ribosomes, DNA gyrases, etc.
+- The common targets to achieve this safe drug action are the cell wall, 70s ribosomes, DNA gyrase, etc.

-Ex: Penicillins kills bacteria by acting on their cell wall.
+Ex: Penicillins kill bacteria by acting on their cell wall.

-- Since human cell lacks a cell wall, human cells are not affected by it.
+- Since the human cell lacks a cell wall, human cells are unaffected by it.

 - Similarly, streptomycin acts only on 70s ribosomes and prevents their protein synthesis, while there are 80s ribosomes in human cells.